redteaminfra/redteam-infra/puppet/README.md

 Homebase runs a git-daemon that other machines can periodically pull from and apply in a similar way.

+## Homebase tools

+A small collection of packages that are useful for homebase operations.

 ## Hosts

 * host file